Ricardinho (footballer, born 2001)

-Ricardo Viana Filho (born 23 April 2001), known as Ricardinho, is a Brazilian professional footballer who plays mainly as a striker for Kairat on loan from Viktoria Plzeň.
+Ricardo Viana Filho (born 23 April 2001), known as Ricardinho, is a Brazilian professional footballer who plays mainly as a striker for Super League Greece club Asteras Tripolis.

 Career

 Grêmio

 Born in Guarulhos, Ricardinho joined the Grêmio's Academy at the age of 19 in 2020.

 Marítimo

 On 1 September 2021, he joined Portuguese club Marítimo on loan.
 On his Primeira Liga debut for Marítimo on 13 September 2021, he scored a goal in a 2–2 draw against Arouca.

 Levski Sofia

 On 20 December 2022, Ricardinho signed a three-year deal with Bulgarian First League club Levski Sofia.
 On 29 April 2023, he made history as the first player to score on the newly renovated Hristo Botev Stadium in a 1–0 win against Botev Plovdiv.

 Viktoria Plzeň

 On 3 July 2024, Ricardinho signed a three-year deal with Czech First League club Viktoria Plzeň.

 Maccabi Haifa (loan)

 On 17 January 2025, Ricardinho joined Israeli Premier League club Maccabi Haifa on a half-year loan deal with option to make transfer permanent.